MarcusYF/gnn_rl/README.md

 works. for 3by3, max gain ratio ~ 40%, while random guess44%/greedy 55%/optimal 56%
                  max gain ratio ~ 32%, while random guess27%/greedy 41%/optimal 42%

+running validation benchmark
+Reward shaping.
+why behave like greedy? maybe we should not have negative reward, and the reward close to the optimal should be amplified. what exactly is the influence of gamma.
+Seems like gamma=1 is ok. potential function V(S) to help to reshape R. why the agent always underestimate the Q?

+Action pruning.

+State-action encoding.

 10 by 10
 --complete
 Avg value of initial S: 234.7038572692871